Spectrum Imaging

 Viewing point spectra

-When configuring the various spectrometers for SI acquisition (e.g., determine the optimum pixel dwell time for acquisition), it is often desirable to acquire a continuous spectrum from a region in the Survey Image.
+When configuring the various spectrometers for SI acquisition (e.g., determining the optimum pixel dwell time for acquisition), acquiring a continuous spectrum from a region in the Survey Image is often desirable.
 The microscope beam can be placed anywhere within the survey image using the Spot functionality so you can view the spectrum from each spectrometer at that position.

 Viewing point spectra